kingshere/wallet-adapter/README.md

 # Solana Wallet Adapter

 A modern React application that demonstrates integration with the Solana blockchain using the Solana Wallet Adapter.
-This project provides a simple interface for connecting to Solana wallets, viewing balances, requesting airdrops, sending SOL, and signing messages.
+This project provides a comprehensive interface for connecting to Solana wallets, viewing balances, requesting airdrops, sending SOL, and signing messages.

 ## Features